-Today, like every other weekday morning for the past 19 years, he woke up at 5:15 AM to begin getting ready for the 55 minute Seastreak ferry commute from Atlantic Highlands into New York City.
+Today, like every other weekday morning for the past 19 years, he left his suburban New Jersey home at 5:15 AM for the commute to his office in New York City.

-The brokerage firm that he works for has an office nearby in Red Bank that he could work at, but he makes far more money in the city, and living in Monmouth County is not cheap.
+The financial services firm that he works for has an office nearby in Red Bank that he could work at, but he makes far more money in the city, and living in Monmouth County is expensive.

 They live in Holmdel with their three kids.